MattiaLimone/dnn-hmm/README.md

 The goal of this project is to create an highily-accurate DNN-HMM system for text-independent speaker identification.

 # How to install the requirements
-Install the requirements using the pip utility (may require to run as sudo)-
+Install the requirements using the pip utility (may require to run as sudo).

 ```
 #PyPI